Ukraine Donbas February 2019 Slovyansk, Kurakhove, Avdivka, Mariupol.

-Largely due to the oligarch owner of the Azov steel plant, that dominates the city, the city is still Ukraine but only a few kilometres away to the east the frontline still moves up and down.
-The main entrance to the Black Sea is blocked by the Russians costing Ukraine millions if not billions.
-War takes its toll in lives as well as economic misery.
+Largely due to the oligarch owner of the Azov steel plant, that dominates the city, the city is still Ukraine but only a few kilometers away to the east the frontline still moves up and down.
+The entrance to the Black Sea is now blocked by the Russians costing Ukraine millions if not billions.
+War takes its toll on lives as well as economic misery.

 Life expectancy must be considerably lowered by pollution, I am sure.
-Only 7 per cent of the population works here but daily life goes up and down with the factory shifts.
-The steelplant and harbour loom in the distance of the once popular beaches.
+Only 7 percent of the population works here but daily life goes up and down with the factory shifts.
+The steel plant and harbor loom in the distance of the once-popular beaches.

 Life goes on, hope for a better future

 Mariupol is empty.
 Big boulevards remind of Tsarist and Soviet times.
 The wind is blowing fiercely, there are just a few cars and only a few pedestrians hurry to their destination.